 Best Pelvic Floor Exercises for Men

 Do you have urinary or fecal incontinence?
-Recently had surgery for removal of your prostate?
+Recently had prostate surgery?
 Difficulty with erectile dysfunction?
-Pelvic floor strengthening, or Kegel exercises, may be for you.
+Pelvic floor muscle training, or Kegel exercises, may be for you.

 What is a Pelvic Floor?